CodeSigils/parcel-n-boot/README.md

 npm install && npm run start
 ```

-Then visit http://localhost:1234 to see if everything is working
+Then visit `http://localhost:1234` to see if everything is working:

 ![](src/img/intro.png)